Comprehensive Credit Reporting (CCR) is restructuring how customer credit information is reported to credit reporting bodies such as Equifax.

-If you are looking to take out a loan, mortgage or credit card, you need to make sure that your credit history is clean.
-A suspicious and unstable bill repayment record can cause lenders to distrust you, which could lead to your application being rejected or high interest rates.
-Repairing your credit rating could make you a much more attractive candidate to lenders when it comes to loans and mortgages.
+If you are one of the millions of Australians looking to take out a loan, mortgage or credit card, you will definitely need to make sure that your credit history is clean.
+The last thing that you want is having a missed Vodafone bill impacting your chance of moving into your dream home.
+Repairing your credit could make you a much more attractive candidate to lenders when it comes to loans and mortgages.
 This could lead to better loan terms, lower interest rates and more financial options.